jared0x90/jog/README.md

 ### License
 Jog is licensed under the MIT License (MIT)

-##Installation
-### PyPy
-I've been developing this using PyPy.
-Should be able to run in standard CPython without issue should you so desire.

 ### Dependencies
 Install your dependencies by runnning the following commands: